The recording of this program is available in Courses On Demand.

 Join us and start your path to cultural competency today!

-Patricia M. Barkaskas — Academic Director, Indigenous Community Legal Clinic & Instructor, Peter A. Allard School of Law, UBC, Vancouver
+Patricia M. Barkaskas — Academic Director, Indigenous Community Legal Clinic & Instructor, Peter A. Allard School of Law, University of BC, Vancouver

-Lee Schmidt — Associate Director, Indigenous Legal Studies, Peter A. Allard School of Law, UBC, Vancouver
+Lee Schmidt — Associate Director, Indigenous Legal Studies, Peter A. Allard School of Law, University of BC, Vancouver

 CLEBC Program Lawyer*